strazdinsg/code-like-a-pro/attitude.md

 effective in software development work:

 * Put away devices and any other notification-sources while you are in deep focus mode.
 I would normally turn off the sound on my phone and put it screen-down.
-If you have some potential emergency calls (your wife going into labor), add these people into an emergency list and make their calls come through even when you are in silent mode.
-Most calls are not as important as you may think.
 There are very few things in life which can't wait for an hour or two.
+If you have some potential emergency calls (your wife going into labor), add these people into an emergency list and make their calls come through even when your phone is in silent mode.
 * To avoid the stress for missing something important, check your phone periodically, for example, once every hour.
 * Decide on a specific time in the evening (say 22:00) and put away all devices at that time.
 Read a